gitpod-io/retired-gatsby-website/src/docs/php-in-gitpod.md

 ![](images/phpDebug.gif)
 The PHP Debug extension allows debugging PHP applications from within Gitpod.

-To add this extension to your repository, you must do two things:
+To get this extension for your project, you must do two things:

 First you must create a [`.gitpod.Dockerfile`](https://www.gitpod.io/docs/config-docker/):